spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 Azure Commitments are agreements customers make to use a certain amount of Azure resources over a specified period, including RIs and Saving Plans.

-Commitments types are as follows:
+Commitment types are as follows:

 *  Capacity Commitments: Involves reserving VM capacity to ensure availability and predictability.
 *  Cost Commitments: Involves committing to a certain spending level to benefit from discounts.